List of Madagascar (franchise) characters: Rico

-He's the team's weapons expert and his main function is to regurgitate any necessary tools that Skipper may need for a mission.
+Rico is the team's weapons expert and his main function is to regurgitate any necessary tools that Skipper may need for a mission.
 His stomach operates as a hammer space, containing items as large or larger than himself, or that weigh much more than common sense would allow, with no ill effect on himself.
 He can swallow and regurgitate almost anything from paperclips and explosives, all the way to a running chainsaw and ground-to-air missile.
-As the show went on, characters could actually reach inside him and pull things out.
-His stomach even contains a spiral staircase and elevator, and he can swallow other characters and regurgitate them safely, as he has swallowed both Mort and Kowalski.
-He's very fond of explosives, and his answer to problems would always be "Kaboom!", if Skipper did not keep him in line.